IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Avizallo.md

 - [[Bluemoon]]'s hometown

-- giltstern is working with owl to make Avizallo a colony?
 - conflict of interest - Vasilev doesnt care abt anything besides her rise to power in Kevara
 	- give the players an objective that conflicts with what's good/right?
 	- tell them not to get too attached to what's on the ground
 - One of the birds has been murdered, seemingly by a Kevaran soldier
 	- disco elysium babey. what plot points can we copy from it. a fake hanging, actually sniped
 	- riots at the saltwood groves, the automata were involved as security (or just make it mercs)
-	- actually shot thru the mouth by magic missile (?), then beat up to fake lividity - how did assailant remove the mask?
-		- via mind control? but mind control could just force suicide
 - Raven - working to investigate the murder, trying to keep peace(? don't think shes that pessimistic)
 	- she does think the case is more complicated than it seems
-- Necromancer dude (owl? someone else?) - trying to uncover location of Nexida
-	- infiltrate / take out the water source - the cisterns are connected to some of the artificer's old labs
-	- Murder related to him - why and how? the victim was connected to the artificer
-		- what are the steps to finding nexida, how is it hidden
-- Synod presence here is also trying to experiment on the fray here?
 - Coriolis